 This approach forces content relevance because you start with the target audience and their pain points as they relate to the brand you’re working with.
 SEO is taken into consideration too by the use of keywords.

 Now, this is hard.
 But that’s kind of the point.

 If we want to move closer to content that the customer would actually find useful and remains relevant to the brand, this is the type of approach that is required.

 Explore other formats

 I actually wrote about this a couple of years ago, so that post is worth a read too.

 As we’ve talked about, the industry has glamourised big, shiny, hero-style campaigns and the hundreds of links that they get.
 I’ve been guilty of this too over the years.

-The thing is, there is so much more that is possible when it comes to content-led link building.
+The thing is, there is so much more that is also possible when it comes to content-led link building.
 Let’s look at a few ways that we can produce content that isn’t just in the style of a fancy campaign, with a start and end-point.